-The Honiton branch of Ganesha Wholefoods is on the move.
+The Honiton branch of Ganesha Wholefoods has moved.

 After running a vegetarian restaurant and selling wholefoods at various local markets, Penny and Fred Easton established the first Ganesha Wholefoods shop in 1983.
 Their aim was to provide good food and ethical products to people wishing to live healthier lifestyles, an antidote to an over-processed and over-packaged world.